Board Members

 Kathy Booth

 Kathy was born in Philadelphia, PA and is the oldest of a family of nine children.
-Her mother was and still is an avid radio fan; the radio was always on 24/7 in her home.
+Her mother was an avid radio fan; the radio was always on 24/7 in her home.
 Growing up, she remembers her mother repeating dialog from the (now) old-time radio shows, such as The Shadow—“Who knows what evil lurks in the hearts of men?
 The Shadow knows!” (followed by a sinister laugh…)

 Kathy is committed to the concept of community radio and the opportunity to give Lopezians a venue for their voices to be heard as a Gathering of Island Voices and Expressions (GIVE) otherwise know as KLOI.